BTrujillo816/coffee-scale/documentation/UserDocumentation.md

 ### Initial Setup
 1. Power
 - Make sure battery is charged.
 Connect to USB-C if needs charging.
-- Press any wake up button to turn product on.
+- Press wake up button to turn product on.

 2. Calibration
 - Ensure the scale is on a flat surface.